Asxer/pinia-persistedstate-reproduce/README.md

  - docker exec -it pinia-plugin-persistedstate-reproduce-api /app/vendor/phpunit/phpunit/phpunit /app/tests
  - Visit http://localhost to see that backend works and see the documentation.

-There should only login, refresh and couple of test entities
+There should only login, refresh and a couple of test entities

 # Setup up the frontend

  - cd ../frontend
+ - cp .env.example .env
  - docker-compose up --build

 # Steps to reproduce the problem